 20 Interesting Facts About the Czech Republic

 The Czech Republic attracts tourists and professionals from all over the world who come to visit, live, work or study to this beautiful country.
 If you are one of them, you probably already know some of the basic information, but have you known that beer is cheaper than water in the Czech Republic?
-Here are other 20 interesting facts you might want to know before coming to the country:
+Here are other 20 interesting facts you might want to know before studying in the Czech Republic:

 1. The Czech Republic ranks as the seventh safest country to live in the world.